 Uptown Reinvestment Corporation

-Our Mission is to bring together all downtown interests, including government, education, business, and charitable institutions in a broad-based coalition.
+Our Mission is to unite all downtown interests, including government, education, business, and charitable institutions in a broad-based coalition.

 • Support existing businesses and encourage entrepreneurial business development in the downtown Flint business district.